zbanks/noodle/README.md

     - Multi-word matches
     - Multi-NX matches
     - Sugar (anagrams)
-- Refactor `struct word` now that we aren't pre-processing word lists (preivously done for e.g. anagrams)
-    - No need to cache `canonical`/`sorted` forms
-        - Could use for "ignore spaces/capitalization/punctuation" rules?
-    - If we aren't sorting, there's no need for `value` either (value is implicit from list order)
 - Consolidate `struct word_callback` & `struct cursor`
 - Building the `combo_cache` should poll the cursor, it can take a long time
 - `nx_combo_multi(...)` sort outputs by word length